AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

 Choose well-drained soil and water when the soil is several inches dry.

 Removes common air toxins.

 13. SPIDER PLANT

 Spider plant grows well in semi-shady to partial direct sunlight.

-The leaves will start scorching when you put it under direct sunlight.
+The leaves will start scorching when you put them under direct sunlight.

 Spider plants are very adaptable to light conditions so they will grow under good strong artificial lighting too.

 This air-purifying plant prefers the soil to dry out between waterings.

 Watering once a week is enough.
 Check if the soil is dry then you can water it next.

 Overwatering is a reason for the tip leaves to turn brown.